skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+- clarify how these are outputs, collaborative research, dissemination, public engagement and impact.
+Two are built on practices of collection and curation.
+Include how these practices will be underpinned/informed by the research (how will they?)

+>He prefers to sustain the period of this kind of discovery, through digging, attending to the soil and ash, in which a different kind of information is possible, one that is not axiomatic or verifiable.[@day-2013-digging p.66]
+- idea of period of discovery might be useful for both collection practices.
+Then that period is taken into engagement.

+The PI will be supported by an RA who will undertake the desk-based fieldwork and analysis, and contribute to the scholarly writing.

+wrote that the "art object does not embody a form of knowledge."[@scrivener_art_2002 n.pag.]
+Yet Borgdorff suggests that knowledge is "embodied in art practices."[@borgdorff_debate_2006 p.13] Even in disagreement, both scholars

+- what puzzles me in fpm? what is my genuine question and thing to address? -- lack of clarity, of anything goes: strength and weakness.
+Harmful and helpful.
+-
+The partners will also be vital in finding and engaging new audiences as an ongoing aspect of the research and development components.

 General strategy is to work closely with PP's

 - beneficiaries will be artists and audiences (wider public) of project partners